Umaru Musa Yar'Adua: Illness

-President Yar'Adua left Nigeria on 23 November 2009, and was reported to be receiving treatment for pericarditis at a clinic in Saudi Arabia.
+Yar'Adua left Nigeria on 23 November 2009, and was reported to be receiving treatment for pericarditis at a clinic in Saudi Arabia.
 He was not seen in public again, and his absence created a power vacuum which was usurped by a cabal.
 On 22 January 2010, the Supreme Court of Nigeria ruled that the Federal Executive Council (FEC) had fourteen days to decide a resolution on whether Yar'Adua was "incapable of discharging the functions of his office".
 The ruling also stated that the Federal Executive Council should hear testimony of five doctors, one of whom should be Yar'Adua's personal physician.

 Doctrine of necessity

-On 10 February 2010, the Senate controversially used the "doctrine of necessity" to transfer Presidential Powers to Vice President Goodluck Jonathan, and declared him Acting President, with all the accompanying powers, until Yar'Adua returned to full health.
-The power transfer, considered illegal by some, has been called a "coup without the word" by opposition lawyers and lawmakers.
-However, there are others that felt the power vacuum would lead to instability and a possible military takeover.
+On 9 February 2010, the Senate controversially used the "doctrine of necessity" to transfer Presidential Powers to Vice President Goodluck Jonathan, and declared him Acting President, with all the accompanying powers, until Yar'Adua returned to full health.
+The power transfer, considered illegal by some, was described as a "coup without the word" by opposition lawyers and lawmakers.
+However, there were others who felt the power vacuum would lead to instability and a possible military takeover.